-Applicants that choose to use the conservation standards must set aside at least 40% of the total project area as common open space.
-Applicants that choose to use the compact standards must set aside at least 20% of the total project area as common open space.
+Applicants that choose the conservation standards must set aside at least the minimum acreage specified in Sec.
+2.4.1.B1. as common open space.
+Applicants that choose the compact standards must set aside at least the minimum acreage as specified in Sec.
+2.3.1.B1. as common open space.
 The amount of required common open space is calculated as a percentage of the net site area.